Senmori/Build-Tools-Suite/README.md

 ## TODO

+Actually implement a logging solution.
+Sysout is horrible.
+- Slf4j or Log4j.
+Either is compatible with Lombok.

 Externalize all strings so it's easier to update them in the future.
 (i.e. the s3 amazon link for downloading minecraft jars)
+- Have settings tab; make all settings configurable.
+- Save git/maven install locations so we don't have to keep trying to install them.

 Compile project specific jars, like CraftBukkit OR Spigot.

 Implement some kind of versioning system to talk with Spigot to tell when BuildTools is out of date.
 (Possibly self-updating?)
+- Idea: Notify when newer version is available if connected to internet.
+Otherwise no alert.

+Redesign how tasks are submitted and called.
+Ideally a builder-type method is called to schedule tasks.
+That class(?) should check if the running task is complete before running the next task.
+If a user wants to run concurrent tasks they can schedule that task on another thread via ExecutorService impl.
+- TaskChain like way of submitting tasks.